noislabs/whitepaper/src/performance.md

 ## Short Block Times

 The Nois network can consider reducing block times from the typical 5-7 seconds in Cosmos to something shorter.
 Doing so has to be carefully tested in environments with many globally distributed validators.
-Fortunately, there has been teams successfully testing 1s block times and thus we believe it's a viable path forward.
-[1](https://twitter.com/fekunze/status/1542490680446050304), [2](https://twitter.com/crypto25807202/status/1551197364529967104), [3](https://docs.seinetwork.io/introduction/overview)
+Fortunately, there has been teams successfully testing 1s block times and thus we believe it's a viable path forward ([1](https://twitter.com/fekunze/status/1542490680446050304), [2](https://twitter.com/crypto25807202/status/1551197364529967104), [3](https://docs.seinetwork.io/introduction/overview)).

 ## Process all drand rounds